 - the inspiration of the quality of the ingredients

 - the traditional usefulness of the food / preparation / storage / community

 - innovation in preparation / distilling flavour

 - the personal meaning to the person who cooked it for me

 - or the love they expressed by cooking for me

 Why does context matter?
 Because that’s where the meaning is.
 Why does meaning matter?
 It’s a persistent human concern.
-And it links the mundane, animal dimensions of our existence to their social implications.
+And it links the mundane, animal dimensions of our existence to their social and soulful implications.